.:BRENDA – Traumatized at age 9 by Watchtower control, she didn’t know where to turn.

 After a while, I realized how much destruction the Watchtower organization could levy.
 My mom, a Methodist Sunday school teacher at the time, sat me down very soon after beginning a home “Bible” study with Jehovah’s Witnesses, and in one giant swoop she told me I would have to give up all my holidays, all my friends, my birthday, and all our relatives.
-My life up until then revolved around play-time with my cousins from literally sunrise to sunset; so this was quite a devastating change in my young life!
+My life up until then revolved around playtime with my cousins from literally sunrise to sunset; this was quite a devastating change in my young life!
 Having no choice to do otherwise, I obliged.
-For the next 9 years, I grew up without a single girlfriend and lived a solitary life.
+For the next nine years, I grew up without a single girlfriend and lived a solitary life.
 I call it my “nine-year grounding” — despite good behavior.

 Journaling provided some relief until my sister showed it to my mother.
 As soon as I realized my thoughts were being censored, I wrapped my diary in plastic and hid it in an old log in the forest.
 Every time I felt the need to keep my identity intact, I went into the forest to write.
 I still have that journal today which holds many of my baby teeth and turbulent childhood memories.
 Those years truly felt like a prison sentence to me.

-As a twelve-year-old, I wrote a gruesome and disturbing story for school called, “All Alone in the World,” which thirty years later has become Chapter 1 of my book, Out of the Cocoon.
-Fortunately, I never intended to go through with my horrific fantasy, but purging my negatives feelings did ease my pain of entrapment.
+As a 12-year-old, I wrote a gruesome and disturbing story for school called, “All Alone in the World,” which thirty years later has become chapter 1 of my book, Out of the Cocoon.
+Fortunately, I never intended to go through with my horrific fantasy, but purging my negative feelings did ease my pain of entrapment.
 My own common sense and perhaps the lifelines I cast kept the situation in my life from becoming dangerously volatile.

 A few years later, a remarkable spiritual experience saved my life, my son’s life and many others.
 This changed me from an agnostic to a believer in God.
 (I outlined my experience in a chapter of my book called, “Guardian Angels.”)